 Biomedical wastes generated from Dental College and Hospital are potentially hazardous, toxic and highly infectious because of their high potential for disease transmission.
 Indiscriminate disposal of such waste can pose health risk to human population, especially to health care personnel, sanitary workers, and students in and around the campus.
 Audit was done to see if biomedical wastes are managed with at most importance in an environmentally sound manner.

-Sathyabama Dental College and Hospital is using color coded bins for all types of Bio Medical Wastes being generated as shown in Figure 8 and the quantity generated in each category is represented in Figure 9.
+Sathyabama Dental College and Hospital is using color coded bins for all types of Bio Medical Wastes being generated and the quantity generated in each category is represented also represented.

 3.5.1 Colour Coding of Biomedical Waste